How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 Using the tips we share, you’ll be several steps closer to optimizing your Google Grant account and connecting with more prospects.
 Let’s get started.

-Several years after its inception, the Google Ad Grant program created a set of compliance policies that nonprofits must follow to maintain their status in the Google Ad Grant program.
+Several years after its inception, the Google Ad Grants program created a set of compliance policies that nonprofits must follow to maintain their status in the Google Ad Grants program.
 These policies include guidelines for your account and the ads you run.
-Following these rules is imperative, as failing to do so can result in suspension or loss of the grant.

 - Having at least 2 ads per ad group